TwoBitMachines/FlareEngineDocs/source/AI/nodes.rst

    * - Follow Graph Points
      - Navigate to points with the specified speed.
 Target must be TargetPoints.

+   * - Follow Platform Walls
+     - The AI will walk around platforms or walls, cutting corners.
+A probability of 1 will ensure it always moves to the next corner or it might change direction.

    * - Follow Target
      - The AI will follow the specified target.